• Skip to primary navigation

 Do Walking Treadmills Have Incline?

 Most do.
-Most of the walking treadmills on our list incline except for the LifeSpan TR5000 and the WalkingPad R2.
-These are smaller walking treadmills that don’t feature incline, but our list includes treadmills with the necessary features and specs for everything from gentle walking to intense hiking!
+Most of the walking treadmills on our list incline, except for the WalkingPad R2.
+There are smaller walking treadmills that don’t feature incline, but our list includes treadmills with the necessary features and specs for everything from gentle walking to intense hiking!
 We’ve even included a treadmill on our list that has a 40% incline for walking and hiking.

 How Many Calories Can I Burn Walking on a Treadmill?